Being an American expat in the Trump era

 I was pulled back down to Earth by political discussions over brunch with Spanish friends.
 By late night, drunken arguments with Italians.
 The gym teacher I only see in the coffee line at work even gave me his two cents.

-My roommates, the guys I teach business English to, my Spanish tutor; since the election news broke, everyone has an opinion about Trump.
+My roommates, the adults I teach business English to, my Spanish tutor; since the election news broke, everyone has an opinion about Trump and my home country.
 Some tell me it will good for Europe to have an American isolationist in office.
 Others can barely say his name, like he's Lord Voldemort or something.
-Some think its America's turn to have an asshole in office.
-Others just say, "I'm so sorry."
+Some think its America's turn to have an asshole in office, while a few just say, "I'm so sorry."

 Whatever they say — whether I agree with them or not — it's difficult to have Trump be a topic of small talk.